Slideshow image

 1 Comment

-Sharon Guignard about 5 years ago
+Sharon Guignard almost 6 years ago

 Congratulations to you both and I know from what I just read God will bless you with a long and wonderful life.
 Marriage is serious business but my husband Pat and I have been married for 46 years and are more in love than ever.
 God has been very good to us with 2 grown children, son in Vancouver and daughter in Ottawa.
 We are both involved in our church and wouldn't change a thing.
 God bless and a wish for much happiness